getnf/getnf/README.md

 - run `getnf` from the terminal and it will present you with a list of Nerd Fonts
 - choose one or more fonts (by index/number) to install
 - hit Return/Enter to install the selected fonts
-- type the index/number corresponding to 'Quit' to cancel
+- type 'q' to quit

 By default the downloaded zip files are removed, use the `-k` flag to keep the zip files in the downloads directory.